omi82/Netflix-movie-and-TV-show-Clustering/README.md

 ## Methods

 1. **Data Collection:**
-   - Scrape data from the Netflix website or use an existing dataset containing information about Netflix movies and shows.
+   - Collect data from the Kaggle website an existing dataset containing information about Netflix movies and shows.
    - Extract relevant features such as title, genre, release year, and user ratings.

 2. **Data Preprocessing:**